 Taking a side rail in this section to outline some ways you can fight.

 I found that many people also are struggling with insurance denials, and this is where fight comes in.
-If this happens, I would suggest to appeal the denial as many times as you can so you can really present your case and fight for your treatment.
+If this happens, there should hopefully be an option to appeal the denial so you can really present your case and fight for your treatment.
 One respondent actually won their first appeal which is wonderful.
 Other times like in my case, it might not end up working, but it’s worth the fight so you can really paint a detailed picture to your insurance company of how challenging it is to live with a rare disease.

 Usually, your insurance company should also have care management services available to offer assistance if you find yourself in this situation.
 I’ve been contacted by a nurse care manager with my insurance who reached out and is exploring resources and options to help figure out what to do next which has been wonderful.
 To do this, you just would have to contact member services with your insurance.
 This should be listed in the insurance denial letter mailed out to you or you can just contact the members services line on the back of your insurance card.
 They may not be able to do much, if anything at all, but it’s reassuring to know you have that support.